 As insurance companies expand to serve new customers, technical challenges can abound.
-But beautiful solutions now exist to eliminate anxiety and risk.
+But solutions exist to eliminate risk.

 Few industries have been impacted as greatly by recent technological innovations as the insurance industry.
 Many incumbent insurers—and their CIOs, CTOs and other IT leaders—still struggle to adapt to radical changes in how their customers research products and services, make purchases, and seek support.

 Given the ever-increasing demands from customers and internal stakeholders, the pressure placed upon insurance IT professionals face can be enormous.

 For instance, customers now have always-on access to the Internet, and an unprecedented ability to find product and pricing information from competing insurers in mere minutes.
 (Insurers must adapt to this.)
 More than ever, customers and prospects are using smartphones and tablets to access sites and services.
 (Insurers’ technologies must properly render this content.)
 They also expect self-service channels, or new support channels such as text and video chats.
 (All of which may come with technical and security risks.)